 Features

-- Pre-built connectors to 95+ data sources SQL-querying real-time operational data without loading and transformation with Azure Synapse Link Ingesting data from both on-premises and cloud source data stores with Azure Data Factory Native integration with Azure Data Factory, Azure Data Lake Storage, Azure Cosmos DB, Azure Machine Learning, Azure Cognitive Services, and Power BI Big data and streaming data ingestion with built-in Apache Spark and Azure Stream Analytics
+- Pre-built connectors to 95+ data sources SQL-querying real-time operational data without loading and transformation with Azure Synapse Link Ingesting data from both on-premises and cloud source data stores with Azure Data Factory Native integration with Azure Data Factory, Azure Data Lake Storage, Azure Cosmos DB, Azure Machine Learning, Azure AI Services, and Power BI Big data and streaming data ingestion with built-in Apache Spark and Azure Stream Analytics

 - Separate billing and scaling of computing and storage resources Manual and automatic workload management Built-in fault tolerance and disaster recovery Geo-backup capability Granular permissions on schemas, tables, views, individual columns, procedures, and other objects Data encryption and multi-factor user authentication Compliance with HIPAA, ISO 27001, PCI DSS, SOC1, SOC2, etc.